From BR Bullpen

 He played for the Sun City Rays of the Senior Professional Baseball Association in 1990.
 He played in 23 games and batted .264 and was tied for the league lead of 5 home runs as well as leading the league (even with Ron Roenicke and Butch Benton) with 23 RBI when the SPBA folded.

 Back with Pawtucket in 1991, Lancellotti won his fifth home run crown - and his second while hitting under .220.
-He batted .209/~.302/.452 and paced the International League (and all Red Sox farmhands) with 21 home runs.
+He batted .209/.301/.452 and paced the 1991 International League (and all Red Sox farmhands) with 21 home runs.
+He led the IL by one over Chito Martinez, was 10th in RBI (64) and was 6th in slugging (between Benny Distefano and John Ramos).
+Among Red Sox farmhands, he had 3 more dingers then #2 Bob Zupcic.
+He did not make the IL All-Star team, which was unsurprising as he did not come close to the top 10 in OPS given his low average.

 1992: Italy

 Lancellotti's 16th and final season in professional baseball was in Serie A1 in Italy.
 He said "It was a nice way to go out.
 They only played twice a week, practiced for about an hour on three days, and gave us the other two days off."
 He also commented positively about the food.
 The fans at the time were not well-informed, according to Lancellotti, and would sometimes cheer for the wrong team.
 He hit .315/.442/.535 with 36 runs, 37 RBI and 7 homers in 36 games for the Cariparma Angels.
+He tied Luigi Carrozza for 8th in the high-offense aluminum bat league in runs, tied Ed Vosberg (solely a pitcher in the US) for 5th in RBI and tied for 5th in walks (27).
+He did not make the top 10 in homers.
 He was just 2 for 15 in the semifinals, though.
 As he had in 1982 and 1990, Rick even pitched one game in a mop-up role, allowing one run in one inning.

 Post-playing career

-As of 2013, Lancellotti is still running the Buffalo School of Baseball.
+As of 2013, Lancellotti was still running the Buffalo School of Baseball.

 - Rowan Magazine